pocl/pocl/doc/sphinx/source/install.rst

 - ``-DENABLE_{A,L,T,UB}SAN`` - compiles pocl's host code (and tests
   + examples) with various sanitizers.
 Using more than one sanitizer at a time is untested.
-Using together with ``-DENABLE_ICD=OFF`` is highly recommended to avoid issues with loading order of sanitizer libraries.
+Using together with ``-DENABLE_ICD=OFF -DENABLE_LOADABLE_DRIVERS=OFF`` is highly recommended to avoid issues with loading order of sanitizer libraries.

 - ``-DENABLE_{CUDA,TCE,HSA,VULKAN,LEVEL0}=ON/OFF`` - enable various (non-CPU) backends.
   Usually requires some additional build dependencies; see their documentation.